Firmware (LuxOS)

 💡

 Note: In previous luxminer versions, this command required a board_id parameter, to apply the profile to a single board.
-Profiles are now on a per-machine basis, and you shoud omit this parameter on new code.
+Profiles are now on a per-machine basis, and you should omit this parameter on new code.

 However, for compatibility reasons, if the second parameter can be interpreted as a number between 0 and 3 it will be seen as the board_id parameter instead of the profile name, to avoid breaking existing code.
 This does not change the behavior - the profile is still applied to all boards - but allow legacy calls to keep working.